 - Co-editor of Management Mistakes in Healthcare: Identification, Correction and Prevention, published by Cambridge University Press in 2005.

-- Co-editor of Managing Ethically: An Executive's Guide, published by Health Administration Press in 2001.
+- Co-editor of Managing Ethically: An Executive's Guide, published by Health Administration Press in 2001, and a second edition, Managing Healthcare Ethically: An Executive's Guide was published in 2010.

-- A fellow of the American College of Healthcare Executives, a past member of its Leadership Advisory Committee, and has served as the College's consultant on health care management ethics since 1994.
+- Fellow of the American College of Healthcare Executives, a past member of its Leadership Advisory Committee, and a consultant on health care management ethics since 1994.

-- Distinguished Visiting Scholar at Stanford University’s Center for Biomedical Ethics.
+- Served as Distinguished Visiting Scholar at Stanford University’s Center for Biomedical Ethics.

 - Faculty appointments held at Harvard, UCLA, Stanford, Emory, the University of California, and Seton Hall University.